yyb9882/zk_hackthon/category4/README.md

 | .....            |                                  |
 | 1111111111111111 | 01010101010101010101010101010101 |

+We use this table to help us to checking xor operation.
+(Idea borrowed from zcash/halo2/sha256 gadgets)

 ### Decompose Gate

-For an uint64 A, and 16 bits unsigned integer a0-a3
+For an uint64 `A`, and 4 16-bit unsigned integer `a0`, `a1`, `a2`, `a3`.

 We define a  `A` = `a0` + 2^16 * `a1` + 2^32 * `a2` + 2^48 * `a3 `  as a decompose.

-We lookup a0-a3 were stored in the dense column in the spread table.

-After decompose, we can also get the spread form of a0-a3
+We lookup a0-a3 in the dense column of the spread table.So, After decompose, we can also get the spread form of a0-a3